tparesi/Health-Hunt/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Collection, Product, Comment Creation (~1.5 days)
+### Phase 1: User Authentication, Product, Comment Creation (~1.5 days)
 I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to log in and create products, comments, and collections using a simple text form in a Rails View.
+By the end of this phase, users will be able to log in and create products and comments through Backbone using a Rails API.

 [Details][phase-one]